Program: Pilbara Environmental Offsets Fund

 Project recommendation group (PRG)

-The PRG consists of representatives from this department, DBCA and the federal Department of the Environment and Energy (DoEE), all of whom have experience in the deployment of biodiversity conservation projects.
+The PRG consists of representatives from DWER, DBCA and the Federal Department of Climate Change, Energy, the Environment and Water (DCCEEW)

 Delivery agents